502nd Heavy Panzer Battalion

 The 502nd Heavy Panzer Battalion (Schwere Panzerabteilung 502) was a German heavy tank battalion during World War II.
 The battalion was the first unit to receive and field the Tiger I. It fought on the Eastern front.
 It was one of the most successful German heavy tank battalions, claiming the destruction of 1,400 tanks and 2,000 guns.
 Otto Carius, one of the best German tank aces, was a member.

 Formation

 The 502nd Heavy Panzer Battalion was formed on 25 May 1942 at Bamberg from the 35th Panzer Training Battalion (Panzer-Ersatz-Abteilung 35).
 On 23 July Hitler ordered that the first Tiger I tanks be sent to the Leningrad Front.
-The 502nd became the first unit to receive Tiger Is when on 19 and 20 August 1942 four Tiger Is were sent to the unit, which only partially equipped one company (German regulations called for a heavy tank battalion of three companies, with 45 tanks in total).
+The 502nd became the first unit to receive Tiger Is when on 19 and 20 August 1942 four Tiger Is were sent to the unit, which only partially equipped one company (later German regulations called for a heavy tank battalion of three companies, with 45 tanks in total).
 On 29 August 1942 the 502nd arrived at the Leningrad Front.